cis198-2016s/slides/02/content.md

 - An enum, or "sum type", is a way to express some data that may be one of several things.
 - Much more powerful than in Java, C, C++, C#...
-- Enum variants can have:
+- Each enum variant can have:
     - no data (unit variant)
     - named data (struct variant)
     - unnamed ordered data (tuple variant)